 This plan supports holistic and coordinated emergency management arrangements within the Gippsland Region.
-It is consistent with and contextualises the State Emergency Management Plan (SEMP) and Gippsland Regional Emergency Management Plan (REMP).
+It is consistent with and contextualises the State Emergency Management Plan (SEMP) State Emergency Management Plan (SEMP) | Emergency Management Victoria (emv.vic.gov.au) and Gippsland Regional Emergency Management Plan (REMP) - Gippsland Regional Emergency Management Victoria (emv.vic.gov.au).
 The REMP is a subordinate plan to the SEMP and the MEMP is a subordinate plan to the REMP.